cenit-io/cenit-docs/docs/workflows/export_flows.md

 - Event:

   It defines the event which triggers the execution of the flow.
 You can select an event previously created or create one by pressing the + button.
-The Export Flow is usually triggered by a [Data Event](workflows/data_events_.md).
+The Export Flow is usually triggered by a [data event](workflows/data_events.md).

 - Translator: